-At our dentistry, Dr. Wietholder and Dr. Schilke use two different methods to straighten teeth for patients 16 and older.
+At our dentistry, our orthodontics specialists Dr. Wietholder and Dr. Schilke, use two different methods to straighten teeth for patients 16 and older.
 Each patient is unique, and one method may be more effective than the other, depending on the situation.
 Patients undergoing orthodontic treatment (braces) are typically seen once a month to check their progress and make adjustments.

 While the focus of these methods is to align adult teeth cosmetically, there are other benefits to having straighter teeth.
 In addition to helping you have a more confident smile, straight teeth are easier to clean with a toothbrush and floss.
 It helps to prevent cavities and bone loss.
 In more severe cases, the individual’s profile can also become more attractive.
 To learn more about Orthodontics in Columbia, you can meet our experts.

 This method uses clear brackets and white wires to effectively move teeth in an average of just six months.
 By utilizing special brackets and wires, these braces are not as noticeable as standard metal braces.
 Great dental hygiene is always important when wearing braces.

 These aligners, like Invisalign, utilize a series of clear, plastic custom-fit trays to move teeth effectively.
 The trays need to be worn at least 22 hours per day and should only be removed to eat and clean teeth.
 Patient compliance is the key to a successful tooth movement.

-The teeth and gums are often sore during Columbia orthodontics treatment.
+The teeth and gums are often sore during orthodontics treatment.
 This is normal and indicates that the teeth are moving.
 Changes in your bite can also occur as teeth move.
 The bite will settle in as treatment progresses.
 You will also need to focus on oral hygiene to ensure adequate plaque removal.